Aiven-Open/klaw-docs/docs/HowTo/topics/Request-a-new-topic.md

 1. In Klaw, select **Requests** on the navigation bar, and then select **Request Topic** in the drop-down.
 2. Select the environment.
-This is the Kafka environment in which the topic will be created.
+This is the Apache Kafka environment in which the topic will be created.

    :::note